Criminal Justice (BS)

 ENGL 101 Introduction to College Writing - WC 3

-CJ 200 Crime and Justice in the United States - SB 3
+CJ 200 Introduction to Criminal Justice - SB 3

 General Education: Cardinal Core Natural Sciences - S 3